-- have savings and assets in excess of the capital limits for care
+- have savings and assets in excess of the capital limits for care (see above)

-Find out how fees vary across the UK.
-There are also differences depending on the type of care home you are looking for ...
+Care home fees vary across the UK.
+It also depends on the type of care home you are looking for and your care needs.

-Government funding might be available to help pay for a care home – we explain about means test thresholds and other ...
+Government funding might be available to help pay for a care home.
+We explain the means test and other rules.

 We explain how to cover the costs of a care home if you are a self-funder, and what happens if your money runs out.